cadam00/scoredec/README.md

 s-core algorithm ([Eidsaa and Almaas, 2013](#ref-eidsaa2013s)) is a variation of the traditional s-core algorithm.
 In particular, it is used for decomposing graph using the connections of the vertices.
-However, S-core is not restricted to only binary adjacency matrix like K-core algorithm (connected/not connected), but connectivity weights are utilized.
+However, s-core is not restricted to only binary adjacency matrix like k-core algorithm (connected/not connected), but connectivity weights are utilized.
 A clear R implementation of the algorithm is implemented on *brainGraph* R package
 ([Watson, 2024](#ref-brainGraph.))